softvibesonly/state-space-models-testing/README.md

 # state-space-models-testing
-Me trying to build a state space model
+Trying to build a state space model

 This is a tiny sandbox sketch I made while trying to wrap my head around how attractor basins show up in state space models.
 It’s not a formal simulation—just a 3D surface plot using Plotly to help me visualize what it might feel like for a dynamical system to “fall into” a region of stability.